php-ru/symfony-docs-ru/reference/configuration/security.rst

 ---------

-This options defines how the application users are loaded (from a database, a LDAP server, a configuration file, etc.) Read the following articles to learn more about each of those providers:
+This options defines how the application users are loaded (from a database, an LDAP server, a configuration file, etc.) Read the following articles to learn more about each of those providers:

 * :doc:`Load users from a database </security/entity_provider>`
-* :doc:`Load users from a LDAP server </security/ldap>`
+* :doc:`Load users from an LDAP server </security/ldap>`
 * :ref:`Load users from a configuration file <security-user-providers>`
 * :doc:`Create your own user provider </security/custom_provider>`